 FIDUCIARY DUTY.
 The key measures of the Credit Union’s success or failure are represented in the Credit Union's financial statements.
 As such, a director must understand these financial statements to participate in a meaningful manner in the direction and control of the institution.

-At a minimum, a director should be able to examine the Credit Union’s balance sheet, income statement and be able to answer the following questions:
+At a minimum, a director should be able to examine the Credit Union’s balance sheet, income statement, and be able to answer the following questions:

 What does this line item mean?